tillitis/tkey-verification/README.md

 ## Why is the signed message not published?

-The message that is signed by the provider's key is not published.
+The message that is signed by the vendor's key is not published.
 It is, instead, recreated when verifying a TKey.
-This makes it impossible for anyone else, including the provider, to verify the message if they haven't stored the message somewhere else.
+This makes it impossible for anyone else, including the vendor, to verify the message if they haven't stored the message somewhere else.

 When originally designing this system we were afraid that publishing,